 Joaquin Ortiz specializes in learning design, visitor engagement strategies, and digital media.
 He holds a master’s degree in education with an emphasis in learning design and technology.
 In his time at MOPA, Joaquin oversaw the development of the educational outreach program Seniors Exploring Photography, Identity, and Appreciation (SEPIA) that reaches older adults throughout the county through hands-on art making and appreciation experiences.
 He also led MOPA’s initiative to increase technology interactive exhibits within the museum’s exhibitions, including one of the nation’s first crowd-sourced exhibitions, Soapbox!
 The Audience Speaks.
 He has presented at regional conferences, national technology conferences, and diverse industry conferences.
 He currently directs the Department of Visual Learning, a united department of all MOPA education, exhibitions, and curatorial staff.

-(Museum Director, Coronado Historical Association)
+(Executive Director, Coronado Historical Association)

 As the director of the Coronado Historical Association and the Coronado Museum of Art and History, Christine Stokes oversees the Coronado Historical Association's museum, archives, and research library.
 She manages the museum's exhibitions, history publications, and community heritage program and awards.
 She received her B.A. in history from U.C.
 Santa Barbara and her M.A. in history museums studies from the Cooperstown Graduate Program.

 (Director of Public Operations, California Academy of Sciences)